itfranck/SimpleMenu/README.md

 The simple board can also integrate menus within it through the use of the -menu parameter.

+## Notes
+Regarding the smboard navigation, arrows (Left/Right Down/Up) are used by default.
+However, in ISE, they are replaced by WASD controls.
+Furthermore, ISE not supporting the ReadKey method, ENTER must be pressed after each key press to actually process the key.
+VSCode and the Powershell are not affected by this.

 ### Example
 Here is what the structure of a simple menu looks like.